kubeedge/kubeedge/docs/setup/kubeedge_install_keadm.md

 ## Limitation

-- Currently support of `KubeEdge installer` is available only for Ubuntu OS.
-CentOS and RaspberryPi supports are in-progress.
+- Currently support of `keadm` is available for Ubuntu and CentOS OS.
+RaspberryPi supports is in-progress.

 ## Getting KubeEdge Installer